 Additionally, they are also often unable to pay taxes, buy and sell property, open a bank account, legally marry, or register a birth or death.

-In Asia and the Pacific, the main causes of statelessness are gaps in nationality laws and discriminatory policies and practices on the basis of gender, ethnicity and religion.
+In Asia and the Pacific, the main causes of statelessness are gaps in nationality laws and policies and practices that discriminate on the basis of gender, ethnicity and religion.

 RATIONALE FOR SNAP